StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SPARK LOAD.md

 NEGATIVE:

-If this parameter is specified, it is equivalent to importing a batch of "negative" data.
+If this parameter is specified, it is equivalent to loading a batch of "negative" data.
 Used to offset the same batch of previously imported data.
 This parameter is only applicable when the value column exists and the aggregation type of the value column is SUM only.

 column_separator: